 In 1994 Parties to the United Nations Framework Convention on Climate Change decided to meet annually to discuss matters related to climate change.
 This annual meeting became known through the Convention as the Conference of the Parties (COP).
-This year’s COP, COP 26, will be held in Glasgow, UK, between 1st and 12th November.
+COP 26, was held in Glasgow, UK, from 31st October to 12th November 2021.

 In this section you will find articles related to the history of COP, the development of international treaties, Parties’ ambitious commitments in relation to climate change, and focus pieces on what to expect in the upcoming COP.

 Science and innovation are critical components of the battle against climate change and significantly shaped COP26

 Innovation is seen as the solution for a sustainable and prosperous future, and countries are competing in being innovation leaders